Here are our favorite toys from the 2020 New York Toy Fair

 _______________________________________________________________________________

-Trolls collection for new movie: (starting at $19.99; lego.com)
+Trolls Collection for New Movie (starting at $19.99; lego.com)

 On April 17, the latest Trolls movie will hit the big screen and, in preparation, Lego released tons of products inspired by the movie.
-With new felt elements and revamped trolls that can store things and even hang from their hair, these playsets are perfect for any Trolls lover.
+With new felt elements and revamped trolls that can store things and even hang by their hair, these playsets are perfect for any Trolls lover.

-Interactive Games and Board Games
+Interactive games and board games

 Professor Maxwell's 4D AR Learning kits (starting at $28.18; amazon.com)